morgan-se/svelte-blog/src/posts/understanding-spring.md

 ```

-### The bread and butter of our framework and Dependency Injection
+### The bread and butter of our framework (and dependency injection)
-All of this is then called from our `SimpleServe` class, which implements the Singleton pattern and gets all classes from the root package or below that have the `@Component` annotation and calls out to the `DIContainer` class to initialize all the classes (handling the dependency injection).
+All of this is then called from our `SimpleServe` class, which implements the Singleton pattern and gets all classes from the root package or below that have the `@Component` annotation.
+It then calls out to the `DIContainer` class to initialize all the classes using their `@Autowired` constructors for dependency injection.
 Using the Singleton pattern allows for easy access to our `handleRequest` method that we'll see more of later.

 ```java
 public class SimpleServe {